hpe-dev-incubator/hpe-dev-portal/content/blog/data-analytic-with-pyspark-using-hpe-ezmeral-container-platform.md

-## Preparing the Notebook Cluster
+## Preparing the Jupyter Notebook Cluster

-First, we have to prepare our favorite Jupyter environment.
+First, we have to prepare our favorite Jupyter Notebook environment.
 Inside a MLOps tenant, navigate to Notebooks tab.
-You will see a Jupyter KubeDirector app prepared for you.
+You will see a Jupyter Notebook KubeDirector app prepared for you.
 After clicking the "Launch" button, you will need to configure the compute resource needed.

 ![image](https://user-images.githubusercontent.com/72959956/120459929-39c63300-c3cb-11eb-9e7a-65189f4367d3.png)

-As you can see below, you must specify the name of the notebook.
+As you can see below, you must specify the name of the Jupyter Notebook cluster.
 Click 'Enable DataTap' to expand access to shared data by specifying a named path to a specified storage resource.